nrisek/nrisek/README.md

-- 👋 Hi, I’m NRisek
+- 👋 Hi, I’m Nikola
 -    I’m interested in IT and cars
 -    I’m currently learning about IT and programming
 - 📫 How to reach me: nikolarisek001@gmail.com